YorkshireKev/kevssite.com-jekyll-version/_posts/2013-10-13-add-a-linux-swap-file.md

 Swap:          511          0        511
 {% endhighlight %}

-To make sure that the swapfile is used after a server reboot we need to add an entry for it to `/etc/fstab: Edit <code>/etc/fstab` and add the following line to the end of the file:</code>
+To make sure that the swapfile is used after a server reboot we need to add an entry for it to `/etc/fstab: Edit <code>/etc/fstab` and add the following line to the end of the file:
 {% highlight console %}
 /swapfile none swap defaults 0 0
 {% endhighlight %}